MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-operations-guide-overview.md

     This section explains how to manage grooming configuration for the databases, moving the database, configuring communication with SQL Server, understand how to monitor the health of your management group, and other maintenance tasks to help manage the health and performance of the roles supporting your management group.

-Other topics in this guide include guidance and recommendations for configuring monitoring of network devices, web-based applications, integration with SharePoint Server or create custom Visio dashboards to visualize monitoring data, and much more to help you make the most effective use of Operations Manager in support of your IT operations.
+Other sections in this guide include guidance and recommendations for configuring monitoring of network devices, web-based applications, integration with SharePoint Server or create custom Visio dashboards to visualize monitoring data, and much more to help you make the most effective use of Operations Manager in support of your IT operations.